I’m from Gillam, MB and attended the Thompson campus.

 I studied the Kenanow Bachelor of Education program.
 I chose this program because I thought it would be a good fit.
 I grew up in northern Manitoba and the north is my home, so I thought this program would bring important aspects to education with a northern perspective and how I could best teach in the north.

-When we went to Mile 20 and participated in different activities about the Indigenous culture and way
+When we went to Mile 20 and participated in different activities about the Indigenous culture and way of life, on the land.

 My mom and dad, they are both educators in the north.
-I think they were biggest influence on me and
+I think they were biggest influence on me and very supportive of me as well in my journey with education.

 I think it was building connections, building relationships, and building community.